The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: Strict SPC-structures and the group actions

+Since an $\eps$-mc-p-end-neighborhood is always proper by Corollary \ref{cor:mcn}, for any $i$, we can choose the end neighborhood $U_i$ of any generalized lens-type end $\tilde E_i$ to be the image of an $\eps$-mc-p-end-neighborhood.
+We can choose all such neighborhoods to be mutually disjoint by Corollary \ref{cor:mcn}.
+Let $\tilde U$ denote the union of the inverse images of end neighborhoods $U_1, ..., U_k$.

+Suppose that $\mathcal{O}$ is not strictly convex.
+We divide into two cases: First, we assume that there exists a segment in $\Bd \torb$ not contained in the closure of a p-end neighborhood.
+Second, we assume that there exists a non-$C^1$-point in $\Bd \torb$ not contained in the closure of a p-end neighborhood.

-We will obtain a triangle with boundary in $\partial \tilde{\mathcal{O}_1}$ and not contained in the convex hull of ends.
-Let $l$ be a nontrivial maximal segment in $\partial \tilde{\mathcal{O}_1}$ not contained in the closure of an end neighborhood.
-First, $l^o$ does not meet the closure of a horospherical end neighborhood by Proposition \ref{prop:affinehoro}.
-By Theorems \ref{thm:lensclass} and \ref{thm:redtot} we have that if $l^o$ meets the closure of a lens-shaped end neighborhood, then $l^o$ is in the closure.
-Therefore, $l$ meets the closures of end neighborhoods possibly only at its endpoints.
+(I) We assume the first case now.
+We will obtain a triangle with boundary in $\Bd \tilde{\mathcal{O}}$ and not contained in the convex hull of p-ends: Let $l$ be a nontrivial maximal segment in $\Bd \tilde{\mathcal{O}}$ not contained in the closure of a p-end neighborhood.
+First, $l$ does not meet the closure of a horospherical p-end neighborhood by Proposition \ref{prop:affinehoro}.
+By Theorems \ref{thm:lensclass} and \ref{thm:redtot} if $l^o$ meets the closure of a lens-shaped p-end neighborhood, then $l^o$ is in the closure.
+Also, suppose that $l^o$ meets $S_{\tilde E}$ for a totally geodesic p-end $\tilde E$.
+Then $l^o \cap \Bd S_{\tilde E} \ne \emp$.
+Then applying $\pi_1(\tilde E)$, we obtain a great segment in $\Bd \torb$ since $S_{\tilde E}/\pi_1(\tilde E)$ is a compact properly convex orbifold.
+(See \cite{Ben1}.)
+Therefore, $l$ meets the closures of p-end neighborhoods possibly only at its endpoints.